Declining sperm counts, polluted breast milk, autoimmune disorders — the diabolical legacy of capital’s exploitation of labour

 Average sperm counts do remain “in the normal range”, having fallen from 99 million sperm per millilitre of semen to 47 million per millilitre (mL).
 “Doctors don’t start worrying until semen dips below 15 million sperm per mL (though Swan noted that as the average drops, more men may find themselves with abnormally low counts).”
 Nonetheless, there is a clear trend towards such a dip.

 “Lifestyle factors (drinking, smoking, saunas) can also dramatically change sperm quality.
 Being overweight or obese is associated with poorer semen quality,” but as we’ve seen, EDCs are now thought to have contributed to the obesity epidemic, too.
-Moreover, an addictive diet of processed fat, salt and sugar has been largely hardwired into the human diet as a result of food monopolies maximising their profits by feeding the working class, who generally can’t afford to buy healthier foods, as cheaply as possible.
+Moreover, an addictive diet of processed fat, salt and sugar has been largely hardwired into the human diet as a result of food monopolies maximising their profits by feeding the working class, large swathes of which generally can’t afford to buy healthier foods, as cheaply as possible.

 Vox continues: “A couple is diagnosed with infertility after one year of unprotected sex.
 In the US, between 12 and 15% of couples are unable to conceive at that point.
 About a third of the time, the problem is with the man.
 According to the Centers for Disease Control and Prevention, the number of couples who would be classified as infertile, and the number of women seeking out fertility services, hasn’t changed much since 2002.
 (And by some measures, it’s been getting better.)